“Lawyers are the oil in our economic machine; we keep society humming.”

 At the beginning of his career, Gilson was a judicial law clerk to the Honorable J. Thomas Greene and later for the Honorable Dee V. Benson, of the U.S. District Court for the District of Utah, and was an Assistant United States Attorney in the District of Utah, prosecuting white collar criminal matters.

 Angelina Tsu, who has served on the Board of Bar Commissioners since 2010, was sworn in as president-elect.
 She co-chaired the Bar’s Committee for Civics Education and served as President of the Young Lawyers Division.
-She currently serves on the Boards of Women Lawyers of Utah, the Association of Corporate Counsel (Mountain West Division), and the Utah Minority Bar Association.
+She currently serves on the Boards of Women Lawyers of Utah, the Association of Corporate Counsel (Mountain West Division), and the Utah Minority Bar Foundation.
 She is a member of the Merit Selection Panel, which is the judicial nominating commission for Federal Magistrate Judges.

 Tsu is Vice President and Legal Counsel at Zions Bancorporation.
 Prior to joining Zions, she practiced with the law firm of Ray Quinney & Nebeker and served as a judicial clerk to the Honorable Dee V. Benson of the United States District Court for the District of Utah.